 A JEA email distribution list is available to members, who may subscribe free upon request.
 It’s a useful tool for networking and getting insight from others who advise student media.
 CLICK HERE for more information on the JEA email distribution list.

 The JEA Bookstore offers members special prices on more than 300 books and other items helpful for teaching journalism and advising student publications.
-Bookstore catalogs and order forms are available from JEA Headquarters.
 You may order by mail, fax or online.
-CLICK HERE for more information on the bookstore or visit our exhibit at JEA/NSPA national conventions.
+CLICK HERE for more information about the bookstore or visit our exhibit at JEA/NSPA national conventions.

 All JEA members are also members of the Assembly for Advisers of Student Publications, the largest assembly of National Council of Teachers of English.
 Meetings are held at NCTE national conventions.

 JEA has created lesson plans — nearly 200 weeks worth — across 11 content areas, complete with learning outcomes, assessments, evaluation guides, models and alignment to standards including the Common Core and Partnership for 21st Century Skills.
 Each module is presented in multiple time frame options, allowing teachers to choose the configuration that best fits their circumstances and philosophies.
 Curriculum leaders keep curriculum current and dynamic by providing updated lesson plans and examples that reflect the newest trends and technology.
 They will showcase their curriculum and lessons at national conventions and conferences.
 And they host online chats to not only discuss implementation of their module, but to coordinate discussion of best practices that will guide future development.